krestjaninoff/dashing-elk-monitor/README.md

 You can use two different backends to persist and manage the list of known errors: a plain text file and Consul key/value storage.
 Why Consul?
 Just because we already have it in our infrastructure, it supports k/v and has a pretty UI (what is very important if you want your QA to manage the issues instead of you).

+More thoughts about the idea can be found in [my blog](http://trustmeiamadeveloper.com/2015/10/19/monitoring/).

 Inspired by https://github.com/Shopify/dashing